Professor James Cox (PhD)

 I have particular interests in the study of Indigenous Religions, with emphases on Africa, the Arctic and Australia and in methodologies in the academic study of religions.

-My interest in approaches to the study of religions developed out of my first degree in philosophical phenomenology, but subsequently I have applied theory to practice in field studies conducted in Zimbabwe and Alaska.
+My interest in approaches to the study of religions developed out of my first degree in philosophical phenomenology, but subsequently I have applied theory to practice in field studies conducted in Zimbabwe, Alaska and Australia.

 I became interested in Indigenous Religions after I was appointed to a lectureship in Alaska Pacific University in 1981, and pursued this further after my appointment in the University of Zimbabwe in 1989.
-Most recently, whilst on a teaching exchange with the University of Sydney in Australia, I conducted research on Christian interpretations of Australian Aboriginal religions.
+While on a teaching exchange with the University of Sydney in 2009, I conducted research on Christian interpretations of Australian Aboriginal religions.

 From 1993, I directed the African Christianity Project in the University of Edinburgh’s Centre for the Study of Christianity in the Non-Western World (now the Centre for the Study of World Christianity) forging links with universities and research institutes in western and southern Africa.